Contribute to Kestra Documentation

 And the page displays the following with all the sub topics of "Getting Started" listed with their card and icon:

-Important to note when writing a standalone documentation page, the first sentence appears in the ChildCard view to introduce the topic.
+Note that when writing a standalone documentation page, the first sentence appears in the ChildCard view to introduce the topic.
 In the above example for Quickstart Guide this sentence is visible:

 Start Kestra in a Docker container and create your first flow.